Sinus Health and Allergies: Pollen Allergy

 Due to modern medicine, we are not without hope, and finding relief is possible for those with common pollen allergies.
 The standard recommendations for those with a pollen allergy are listed below:

 Antihistamines and decongestants – over-the-counter and/or prescription medications are the standard treatment response to pollen allergy symptoms

-Maintaining an allergy-free living environment – by dusting regularly, changing bedding and sheets regularly, and installing a filtration system, among others
+Maintaining an allergy-free living environment – by dusting regularly, changing bedding and sheets regularly, and installing a HEPA filtration system, among others

 Hot showers, showers, steam rooms – these places help primarily with your congestion symptoms, since steam relaxes the blocked mucus in your nasal passages, and allows it to drain properly.
 Note that this treatment is only temporary in nature and ought to be combined with others to effectively eliminate your sinus infection.